sujalgotnochill/sujalgotnochill/README.md

 <h2 align="left">Hi 👋!
-My name is Sujal Vishwakarma and I'm currently pursuing Bachelors of Technology in Artificial Intelligence and data science.</h2>
+I'm Sujal Vishwakarma, a recent graduate with a B.Tech in Artificial Intelligence and Data Science.
+I'm passionate about building intelligent systems and exploring real-world applications of machine learning and data-driven solutions. </h2>

 ###